4 awesome ways to stay motivated when learning a language

 Some of them have been able to stay motivated to learn English despite facing huge changes and difficulties in their lives.
-Indeed, I’m currently teaching a student who’s shown tremendous resilience and exceptional motivation levels in the face of adversity.
+Indeed, I’m currently teaching a student who’s shown tremendous resilience and exceptional motivation levels while battling cancer.

 Let’s check out four methods to help you stay motivated when learning a language: